-2. Understand where Customer Relationship Management (CRM) fits in your marketing plan
+2. Understand how Customer Relationship Management (CRM) fits in your marketing plan.

-3. How to define your marketing technology requirements
+3. Learn how to define your marketing technology requirements.

-The amount of marketing technology (martech) services which can support marketing has grown dramatically in the last 10 years.
+The number of marketing technology (martech) companies has soared in the last 10 years.

-In the past, marketers and IT teams worked together only rarely.
-This might have been the marketer forgot a password or needed a new laptop.
+In the past, marketers and IT teams only really came together if the marketer forgot their password, or needed a new laptop.

 Ready to test your knowledge?